 We produced thousands of iterations of colour references, based on a range of sources from natural materials to more standardised Pantone and RAL colours.

 Our skilled Laying Patterns team also carried out extensive explorations, hand cutting trial products from our factory and experimenting with colour combinations and proportions to develop our new Signature Laying Patterns.
-Combining laying pattern reseach and color selection as one collaborative process was crucial to our approach, as this allowed us to focus on the design solutions Colour Edit can provide – by considering the overall colour balance as well as the products’ individual design aesthetics.
+Combining laying pattern reseach and colour selection as one collaborative process was crucial to our approach, as this allowed us to focus on the design solutions Colour Edit can provide – by considering the overall colour balance as well as the products’ individual design aesthetics.

 Designed and made in Coventry, and at points directly influenced by the city itself, Colour Edit is inspired by customers across the globe.
 Much more than LVT flooring, it’s an inspirational toolkit, offering customers a selection of pre-defined flooring designs through the Desginers’ Choice selection, as well as encouraging play and experimentation.
 It’s our most creative and flexible palette yet, and enables our customers to achieve every creative ambition.